bloxbean/yaci-store/docs/design.md

 ### Core

 The core module is the backbone of Yaci Store.
-It is responsible for reading data from the blockchain and broadcasting events.
+It is responsible for reading data from Cardano blockchain and broadcasting events.
 It also monitors and records the current point in the database.
-Events are published as Spring events, so developers can write their own Spring event listeners to listen these events and process them accordingly.
+Events are published as ``Spring events``, so developers can write their own Spring event listeners to listen these events and process them accordingly.

 ### Stores